ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-8-practice-coding.rst

 .. tabbed:: ch6ex5

         .. tab:: Question

+           .. activecode::  ch6ex5q
+              :language: java

               The following code should print the values from 1 to 10 (inclusive) but has errors.
 Fix the errors so that the code works as intended.
-If the code is in an infinite loop you can refresh the page to stop the loop.
+If the code is in an infinite loop you can refresh the page in the browser to stop the loop and then click on Load History and move the bar above it to see your last changes.

-           .. activecode::  ch6ex5q
-              :language: java
+              ~~~~
               public class Test1
               {
                   public static void main(String[] args)